stefantalpalaru/bbc_radio/README.md

 radio.py is a simple Internet radio script written in Python and Qt (using the [PyQt5][0] bindings).
 It was tested with python-3.8.2 and PyQt5.14.2 .

-VLC is used by default but you can specify another player along with some arguments for it like this:
+VLC is used by default but you can specify another player along with some arguments for it, like this:

 `./radio.py -p mplayer -- -cache 60 -cache-min 20 -playlist`